esturcke/cmsc-636-project/proposal/README.md

 ## Preliminary Hypothesis

-We propose that using a [chord diagram](https://en.wikipedia.org/wiki/Chord_diagram) and the ability for an analyst to chose visual encoding of attributes around the perimeter of the circle, certain anomalous traffic will be able to be visually detected.
+We propose that using a [chord diagram](https://en.wikipedia.org/wiki/Chord_diagram) and the ability for an analyst to choose visual encoding of attributes around the perimeter of the circle, certain anomalous traffic will be able to be visually detected.